alexandria-org/alexandria/README.md

 3. [API Response format](/documentation/api_response_format.md)

 ## How to build
-1. Configure the system
+1. Configure the system (Tested on Ubuntu 20.04)
-Tested on Ubuntu 20.04.
 ```
 # Will alter your system and install dependencies with apt.
 ./scripts/install-deps.sh